jhu-bids/TermHub/docs/developer.md

 2. Restart local backend/frontend, load frontend in browser, clear `localStorage` (from console: `localStorage.clear()`), and face check various application features.
 3. Load [dev deployment](http://bit.ly/termhub-dev), clear `localStorage` in the same way, and face check various application features.

+#### Adding new tables / views
+If any new views or derived tables are added, there are some additional steps that need to be followed in order to avoid breaking the database refresh and ensuring that these tables stay up-to-date when refreshes happen.
+1. **Create a DDL file**
+This needs to be added to `backend/db/`.
+The standard file naming is `ddl-N-MODULE.jinja.sql`, where `N` is the position in which it should run relative to other such files, and `MODULE` is the module name, e.g. the name of the table(s) or other operations done by the DDL.
+When choosing the position of the file (`N`), you should put it after any / all other DDL which is used to create any of the tables/views that it is derived from.
+2. Update `refresh_termhub_core_cset_derived_tables()` in `backend/db/utils.py`
+There's a list variable called `ddl_modules`.
+Add any new `MODULE`s here.
+If any of those modules are views, add to the list variable called `views`.

 ### Deployment
 Many of these steps are specific to the JHU BIDS team, which deploys on JHU's Azure infrastructure.